-Anisul Huq said his father reminded Moshtaq of his close association with both Bangabandhu and himself for over 27 years when they even shared single food plate while "you never criticized or complained regarding any of his decisions".
+Anisul Huq said his father reminded Msshtaq of his close association with both Bangabandhu and himself for over 27 years when they even shared single food plate while "you never criticized or complained regarding any of his decisions".

 One of the coup leaders at the scene at that moment pointed his gun to Huq who with his tactfulness outsmarted him.

-"Major, I am not talking to you, I am talking to him (Moshtaq) , because he was one of us if you want to kill me, kill me five minutes later, let me finish (what I have to tell him) first".
+"Major, I am not talking to you, I am talking to him (Moshtaq) , because he was one of us, if you want to kill me, kill me five minutes later, let me finish (what I have to tell him) first".

 Other senior lawmakers', who were called to speak in line with a list that Moshtaq had prepared, were careful in choosing their words to evade wraths of Moshtaq and putsch leaders.

-Years' later, eminent journalist late ABM Musa, who was a witness to the episode at Bangabhaban as a lawmaker from greater Noakhali constituency, in his memoirs recalled that Huq's comments bewildered two majors at the scene who soon moved out of the room as signalled by Moshtaq.
+Years' later, eminent journalist late ABM Musa, who was a witness to the episode at Bangabhaban as a lawmaker from greater Noakhali constituency, in his memoirs recalled that Huq's comments bewildered two majors at the scene who soon moved out of the room as signaled by Moshtaq.

 "Then Serajul Huq directly questioned – why you have killed Mujib?," Musa wrote adding that Moshtaq replied that people would realize in due time what had necessitated the killing.

-According to Musa, Huq commented, "I will wait to know what the necessity was until I come to know it, stay as the President of these captains-majors, we cannot recognize you (as the President)".
+According to Musa, Huq commented, "I will wait to know what the necessity was, until I come to know it, stay as the President of these captains-majors, we cannot recognize you (as the President)".

-Anisul Huq said tension was very high in the second meeting where Moshtaq preferred to talk exclusively with MPs of his district.
+Anisul Huq said tension was very high in the second meeting where Moshtaq preferred to talk exclusively with MPs of his own district.